noahehall/multicloud/distributedSystems.md

 - by Roberto Vitillo
   - reading: done
-  - copying: 90 > chain replication
+  - copying: 103 > dynamo-style data stores
 - a group of nodes that cooperate by exchanging messages over communication links to achieve some task
 - the emergence of an application requiring high availability and resilience against single node failures